uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.9.1 =
+* Additional fixes for error in some Woocommerce contexts.
+* Fix for legacy widgets with custom css from builder plugins having the css escaped and printed.

 = 3.9.0 =
 * Fix error in some Woocommerce contexts.
 Props @osositno for the [report](https://wordpress.org/support/topic/fatal-error-4761)!